 Protecting Clinical and Downstream Service Staff

-One of the driving factors behind stringent infectious waste management is the protection of those who come into contact with biohazardous waste.
-Measures to protect the workers who generate and handle medical waste include:
+One of the driving factors behind a stringent infectious waste management plan is the protection of those who come into contact with infectious waste.
+Measures to protect the workers who generate and handle this medical waste include:

 - Following OSHA guidelines for discarding of regulated medical-waste items